jowo-io/next-auth-nostr-provider/README.md

 # Generators

-Normally if you authenticate a user with `lnurl-auth`, all you'd know about the user is their unique ID (a `pubkey`).
-This package goes a step further and provides several generator functions that can be used to deterministically (the `pubkey` is used as a seed) generate avatars and usernames.
-That means you can show users a unique name and image that'll be associated with their account!
+If you were to authenticate a user with only `lnurl-auth`, all you'd know about them is their unique ID (a `pubkey`).
+The `next-auth-lightning-provider` package goes a step further and provides several generator functions that can be used to deterministically (the `pubkey` is used as a seed) generate avatars and usernames.
+This means you can show users a unique name and image that'll be associated with their account!

 As well as the avatar and image generators, there's also a QR code generator.